hckrngnr/thc/README.md

 ---

-# SECTION 3: THE SOLUTION (What HackerChat Offers)
+# SECTION 3: THE SOLUTION (What THC - The Hacker Chat Offers)

-## HackerChat: The Most Secure Messaging Platform Ever Built
+## THC - The Hacker Chat: The Most Secure Messaging Platform Ever Built

 ### The Simple Explanation:

-> "When you send a message on HackerChat, it's like putting a letter in a locked safe, then putting that safe inside an armored truck, then driving that truck through a secret underground tunnel that goes through three different countries before reaching its destination.
+> "When you send a message on THC - The Hacker Chat, it's like putting a letter in a locked safe, then putting that safe inside an armored truck, then driving that truck through a secret underground tunnel that goes through three different countries before reaching its destination.
 Even if someone intercepts it at any point, they get nothing useful."

 ### The Five Layers of Protection:

 ```
 ╔═══════════════════════════════════════════════════════════════════════════╗
-║                 HACKERCHAT: 5-LAYER SECURITY ARCHITECTURE                 ║
+║                 THC - The Hacker Chat: 5-LAYER SECURITY ARCHITECTURE                 ║
 ╠═══════════════════════════════════════════════════════════════════════════╣
 ║                                                                           ║
 ║   LAYER 5: HARDWARE SECURITY VAULT                                        ║